Borage family (Boraginaceae)

 Photographic Location: A grassy vacant lot in Urbana, Illinois.

 Comments: This is a rather inconspicuous plant even while it is blooming.
-Corn Gromwell resembles many other weeds with small white flowers, but it has a distinguishing characteristic that sets it apart: The teeth of the hairy calyx are unusually long, slender, and conspicuous about the same length as the flowers.
+Corn Gromwell resembles many other weeds with small white flowers, but it has a distinguishing characteristic that sets it apart: The teeth of the hairy calyx are unusually long, slender, and conspicuous – about the same length as the flowers.
 Long after the corolla of a flower has withered away, the teeth of the calyx surround the nutlets on all sides and are much taller than them.
 Corn Gromwell resembles other members of the Borage family to some extent, including the native Lithospermum latifolium (American Gromwell) and introduced Lithospermum officinale (European Gromwell).
 However, these latter species have wider leaves with conspicuous side veins.
 Corn Gromwell is easily distinguished from the many weedy members of the Mustard family because its tubular flowers have 5 petal-like lobes, while the flowers of the latter have only 4 petals.
-An older scientific name for this plant is Lithospermum arvense.
+Some authorities spell the scientific name of this plant as Buglossoides arvensis.
+An obsolete scientific name for this plant is Lithospermum arvense.